How To Cold Brew Coffee

 “Don’t grind them (coffee beans) as you would for use in a French Press…use a blade grinder, grinding your beans between 9-11 seconds” — Huh?
 First of all a French Press grind is coarse, as it should be for this method.
 Second, a blade grinder is better used as a mini food chopper.

 “The important thing is the grind, not the grinder.
 The fineness of the grind is dependent on the grinding time.”
 Spoken like a true non-coffee professional.
 Yes, the important thing is the grind, but it is dependent on a quality grinder!
 The fineness of the grind is not about how long it takes to grind it, but by the grinder coarseness settings.

-WIN FREE COFFEE!
-Don’t forget, you can win free coffee by leaving blog comments, joining my facebook page, signing up on the email list, or clicking the ‘tweet’ buttons on any post!
+WIN FREE COFFEE PRODUCTS!
+Don’t forget, you can win free coffee products by leaving blog comments, signing up on the email list, or clicking the ‘tweet’ buttons on any post!
 Enjoy